infracost/docs/docs/infracost_cloud/tagging_policies.md

   - `.tags` for each `*_block_device` are checked.
   - provider `default_tags` are automatically applied to `volume_tags` unless you are using an AWS provider version earlier than `5.39`.
 - For `aws_launch_template`, the `tag_specifications` attribute is also checked.
 If the `resource_type` is `instance` or `volume` these tags are then associated with either the `aws_instance` or `aws_autoscaling_group` resource that references the `aws_launch_template` and checked as part of those resources.
+- The `propagate_tags` attribute is checked for any resource that requires that to be set for tags to propagate to dynamically created resources, such as `aws_ecs_service` and `aws_scheduler_schedule`.
 - The following individual tag resources are not checked as these are used to tag resources defined outside of Terraform: `aws_autoscaling_group_tag`, `aws_ec2_tag`, `aws_transfer_tag`, `aws_ecs_tag`, `aws_dynamodb_tag`.

 </details>